arthurgassner/swissenergy-frontend/docs/deployment.md

 We can now access our ML solution through the internet; amazing!

-But how can we update it?
+But how are the forecast kept up-to-date?
 We would like for it to automatically fetch the latest ENTSO-E data, train the model and update the forecasted values -- roughly every hour, since the ENTSO-E data gets updated at this frequency.

 Enters [`cron`](https://en.wikipedia.org/wiki/Cron), a wonderful job scheduler.